ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Runtime trace
 +++++++++++++++

-This is a short-hand option that targets the most relevant tracing options for a standard user by excluding traces for HSA runtime API and HIP compiler API.
+This is a shorthand option that targets the most relevant tracing options for a standard user by excluding traces for HSA runtime API and HIP compiler API.

 The HSA runtime API is excluded because it is a lower-level API upon which HIP and OpenMP target are built and